-When going to the Grand Canyon, South Rim, many people fly into Las Vegas and rent a car to make the drive.
-This is exactly what we did.
+When going to the Grand Canyon, South Rim, many people fly into Las Vegas and rent a car to make the drive which is exactly what we did.
 Here are a few things we did to make our trip smoother as well as a few things we learned along the way.

-- If you can, try to fly into Las Vegas early enough to make a stop at the Hoover Dam on your way to the Grand Canyon.
+- Try to fly into Las Vegas early enough to make a stop at the Hoover Dam on your way to the Grand Canyon.
 It will take you about 2 – 3 hours to take a guided tour inside the Dam and have time to walk around the area.

-- Note that Arizona does not observe daylight savings time.
-So in the winter, you will lose an hour when you cross into Arizona. (i.e. If you land in Las Vegas at 9:00 am, it will be 10:00 am at the Grand Canyon).
+- Arizona does not observe daylight savings time.
+So in the winter, you will lose an hour when crossing into Arizona. (i.e. If you land in Las Vegas at 9:00 am, it will be 10:00 am at the Grand Canyon).

 - There is an Inn-N-Out right off highway 40 on the way to the Grand Canyon, South Rim (see map below).
 It’s about an hour from the Hoover Dam.
 You’re welcome.